 Since then, we have organised numerous events.
 Throughout 2020, 2021, and 2022 we hosted - and participated in - events in collaboration with the UK Students for the Exploration and Development of Space (UKSEDS), University College London’s (UCL's) Center for Outer Space Studies (COSS), and UCL's Earth Sciences Department Ethnic Diversity Network.
 Furthermore, amongst our various science communications material, we have also featured a blog post series for Black Women in Astro.

 Our first in-person event, at the InterContinental Hotel Genève, brought together those from diverse backgrounds and ranging fields in one of the most beautiful hotels in Switzerland.
+Since we have started a series of round-table talks at University College London with the aim to provide a safe place for those in academia to discuss their experiences.

 Whilst we prioritize science outreach, we also want to help people throughout various sectors grow their connections; linking citizen scientists with industry, academia, and governments.